LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 1. A new screen appears showing your access token
     * Copy the `token` and record it - once you leave this screen you can't see it again
     * You will use this for `GH_PAT` when you set up your Secrets
-    * You can [Regenerate GitHub Token](gh-update.md#regenerate-github-token) for `GH_PAT` if you lose it, but best to keep it safe
+    * You can [Regenerate GitHub Token](gh-update.md#regenerate-github-token) for `GH_PAT` if you lose it, but then you have to update that in the <code>Secrets</code> for all repositories using GitHub Build.

     ![copy fastlane access token on github](img/gh-token-to-copy.png){width="600"}
     {align="center"}

 ### Make up a Password

-This is the second of two GitHub <code>Secrets</code> needed for your build.
+This is the second GitHub <code>Secrets</code> needed for your build.

-The first time you build with the GitHub Browser Build method for any DIY app, you will make up a password and record it as <code>MATCH_PASSWORD</code>.
+The first time you build with the GitHub Browser Build method for any DIY app, make up a password and record it as <code>MATCH_PASSWORD</code>.
 Note, if you later lose <code>MATCH_PASSWORD</code>, you will need to delete and make a new <code>Match-Secrets</code> repository (next step).

 ## Prepare your Repositories